ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     Isabella's behalf, but not distributed outside of her immediate control
 -   a **public key** `c75bd6911a...-pub` which is cryptographically linked to Isabella's private key.
-This is wholly contained within Isabella's X.509 certificate
+This public key is contained within Isabella's X.509 certificate
 -   a **certificate** `User1@org.example.com` which contains Isabella's public key and other X.509 attributes added by the Certificate